 On top of the cash back, new cardholders can also take advantage of a 0% introductory APR for a set period after opening their account.
 After that period, the card reverts to a very competitive ongoing variable interest rate based on your creditworthiness.

-Discover it® Cash Back cardholders can earn 5% cash back (up to the quarterly maximum) on rotating categories that include gas stations, grocery stores, and Amazon.com — all of which are retailers that sell gift cards.
-All other purchases earn an unlimited 1% cash back.
-The 5% categories must be activated each quarter but Discover will remind you when it’s time to do so.
+Discover it® Cash Back cardholders can earn bonus cash back (up to the quarterly maximum) on rotating categories that include gas stations, grocery stores, and Amazon.com — all of which are retailers that sell gift cards.
+These categories must be activated each quarter but Discover will remind you when it’s time to do so.

 at the issuer'ssecure website